1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27

 How evenly distributed the populations of each species are in an ecosystem.

-The ability of an ecosystem to recover quickly after a disturbance.
+How quickly an ecosystem recovers after a disturbance.